rust-lang/rust/docs/dev/style.md

 This makes it easier to prepare a changelog.

-**Rational:** clean history is potentially useful, but rarely used.
+**Rationale:** clean history is potentially useful, but rarely used.
 But many users read changelogs.

 ## Clippy